 Food and Drink.
 Our food and drink vendors offer a huge selection of fantastic quality meals for the whole family.
 It’s not a bad idea to bring a few snacks and drinks for back at camp, but you don’t need to bring food for the whole weekend.
 Take a look at the food and drink page to see what’s on offer this year…

 Water bottles & hot drink mugs.
-This is one of our top tips – bring your own good quality drinking bottle or camelbak and fill up with water from the taps around the site.
-This year you won’t be able to buy single use disposable bottles of water from our bars or vendors so don’t forget to bring your own reusable water bottle, if you do forget do not fear, the Outdoor Shop will be selling reusable water bottles on site.
+This is one of our top tips – bring your own good quality drinking bottle and fill up with water from the taps around the site.
+This year you won’t be able to buy single use disposable bottles of water from our bars or vendors so don’t forget to bring your own reusable water bottle.

 Safety & Hygiene.
 There are free hot showers at Into the Trees, but they get super busy in the mornings.
 Our advice is head there mid afternoon or very early if you want to avoid queuing.
 You could also consider no-rinse body wash and dry shampoo.
 Or, dare we suggest it, not wash for a day or two… Do make sure you pack sun cream and a potty if you have small children.
 Toilets and hand wash stations are located across the site.

 What not to bring.
-If you bring any of the following items, you’ll either have them confiscated or be asked to leave the festival so don’t get caught out!
+If you bring any of the following items, you’ll either have them confiscated or be asked to leave the event so don’t get caught out!
 Glass – decant before you leave home.
 No glass whatsoever is allowed on site because it can be so dangerous to barefooted children and animals if broken.
 No Chinese lanterns.
 No pets or animals.
 No sound systems.
-Make sure you check the festival terms & conditions for a full list of what is and isn’t allowed.
+Make sure you check out our terms & conditions for a full list of what is and isn’t allowed.

 When You Arrive

 The chances are, if you’ve got kids, camping gear and supplies for the weekend, you’ll be coming by car.
-Plan your route using the festival postcode: TN22 3HW.
-As you approach the festival on the A22, keep an eye out for the yellow AA signs which will direct you to the site entrance.
+Plan your route using Pippingford Park and the postcode: TN22 3HW.
+As you approach the Into the Trees on the A22, keep an eye out for the yellow AA signs which will direct you to the site entrance.

 Plan your arrival time.